The Mall at Johnson City to add new businesses as early as this spring

 Cantler told Pheben Kassahun, “I think it enhances why people come to the Johnson City Mall.
 It’s not just for people in Washington County.
 There are folks traveling from North Carolina, from Virginia.”

-According to the Mall at Johnson City, Homegoods is slated to go where Sears was located.
+According to the mall, Homegoods is slated to go where Sears was located.
 Chipotle Mexican Grill and Chicken Salad Chick will open on mall property in a new multi-tenant building at North Roan Street.

 “It’s exciting because malls across the country right now are not growing.
 They’re getting smaller,” he said.